nobodyisnobody/write-ups/UTCTF.2022/pwn/bloat/README.md

 And it continue the execution to the loop that copy the data from the file, to the address in the QWORD.

+The copy loop itself, does not use put_user() to enforce that data will be copied only to user space..and not kernel space.

 So if we give a kernel address that is writable, the vm_mmap() call will failed, but the data will be copied to our destination..

 basically, it is a "write anywhere primitive"...